LoyolaChicagoBooks/introcs-csharp/rst/hw-gradefiles.rst

    abbreviation as part of their name.
 We will use comp170 in the examples below, but it could be something else.
 The folder also contains sample data files for a course abbreviation comp150.

+   Note that these data files are not in the MonoDevelop execution directory, but in the project directory, so the FIO library class is useful to provide flexibility in reading the data files.

 #.
 There are two master files for any course.
    One is "categories\_" + the course abbreviation